Eppo-exp/eppo-docs/docs/experiment-analysis/analysis-plans.md

 making decisions—an effect exists or does not—Bayesian methods allow for a more nuanced way of making decisions, which in particular is useful when sample sizes are too small to be able to detect even reasonable lifts with a frequentist method.
-Bayesian methods also allow you to make descisions at any time, and make it easier to tailor the level of rigor to the potential costs of being wrong: you can move fast when being wrong is cheap, and be more thorough when it is expensive.
+Bayesian methods also allow you to make decisions at any time, and make it easier to tailor the level of rigor to the potential costs of being wrong: you can move fast when being wrong is cheap, and be more thorough when it is expensive.